bxavaby/caligra/README.md

 ---

 **CALIGRA** is a CLI metadata control utility for Linux, built to sanitize, analyze, and optionally subvert file metadata.
-It provides tools to detect, remove, and manipulate metadata in various file formats to enhance privacy and security.
+It provides sub-commands to detect, remove, and manipulate metadata in various file formats, therefore enhancing privacy and security.

 ## Features